robson-koji/making_software/README.md

 This is a software to make software, where software means a web based system, in both ways.<br>
 With this software the user can deploy his or her own web based system without write a single line of code.

-It works only in Linux distributions; and for the moment it has been tested on Debian/Ubuntu only.
+It works only in Linux distributions; and for the moment it has been tested on Ubuntu and Slackware only.

 This project has two systems, separated layers which work together tied by a database.